EliziumNet/RexFs/README.md

 The *Drop* facility has a beneficial side effect.
 It can also be used to simply swap 2 pieces of content over.

-In this example we will use a new directory list and this time we have a list which is already normalised but we wish to swap over the contents of two *fields*.
+In this example we will use a new directory list and this time we have a list which is already normalised but we wish to swap over the positions of two *fields*.
 Consider the directory list:

 ![picture](resources/images/rename-many.SWAP-CONTENT.dir-list.jpg)